MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-622-Fisheries-Caribbean-Gulf-Mexico-South-Atlantic/subpart-B-Reef-Fish-Resources-Gulf-Mexico/section-622.38.md

 (3) *Red snapper* - 2.
 However, no red snapper may be retained by the captain or crew of a vessel operating as a charter vessel or headboat.
 The bag limit for such captain and crew is zero.

 (4) *Snappers, combined, excluding red, lane, and vermilion snapper* - 10.
+In addition, within the 10-fish aggregate snapper bag limit, no more than 5 fish may be mutton snapper.

 (5) Gulf reef fish, combined, excluding those specified in paragraphs (b)(1) through (4) and paragraphs (b)(6) and (7) of this section - 20.
 In addition, within the 20-fish aggregate reef fish bag limit, no more than 1 fish may be gray triggerfish and no more than 10 fish may be vermilion snapper.